Profirator/project-config/docs/master.md

 Tenant owner needs to authorize users to the tenants; If you do not have authorization, you don't have the visibility to the tenants.

+To allow user to add and modify tenants, Keyrock Admin needs to grant "tenant-admin" role to the user.

 ### Component overview and documentation:

 ### Tenant Manager